Search

 I noticed that your last name has changed from “Derwent” to “Ashton.”
 What explains this change?

-My maiden name Is Derwent.
-I was Mara Derwent when I did the film, and now I’m Mara Ashton since 2007.
+Marriage, as I mentioned before.
+I was Mara Derwent when I did the film, and I’ve been Mara Ashton since my wedding in 2007.

-You mentioned that you now have two kids: Fourteen and eleven.
+You mentioned that you now have two kids: Fourteen and twelve.
 Are these the two kids that were in a picture with you?
 I saw some of your pictures recently online.

 What can you share about the joy and burden of motherhood?

-It’s really funny because when I was younger, I didn’t want children.
-I wasn’t that interested because I was like it probably didn’t matter.
-But since I’ve had children, I love all children and I now think it’s amazing.
-I’m lucky enough to spend a lot of time with them.
+It’s funny because when I was younger I wasn’t that interested in children; not that I didn’t want any but they just weren’t really something I thought about.
+However, since I’ve had children I love kids and I think they’re all pretty amazing.
+I’m lucky enough to be able to spend a lot of time with my two and so we have really lovely relationships.

-I think a lot of families have two parents working, and they have lost time with the kids to childcare.
-They need that time with the kids, but they also need the money to have their lives.
+I think a lot of families have two parents working and so they lose time with the kids to childcare.
+They want that time with their children of course, but they also need the money to give them the kind of life they want for them so it must be hard.

-I’m lucky.
+I’m very lucky.
 We have a minimal kind of life.
-We don’t go on expensive holidays, and therefore I don’t have to work that much.
+We don’t live in a rich area or do things like going on expensive holidays, so I don’t have to work that much.
 I’ve always been around for the kids a lot.
-I work when I can.
-But, for me, it’s so that I can be there.
-They’re both in secondary school as of this year.
+I work when I can but for me, it’s more important that I can be there while they’re young, as I know this time will go by far too quickly.

-I love being a sit at home mum.
+I love being a stay-at-home mum.
+I see it as a blessing.

 While they were growing up, did motherhood challenge you professionally?